 Additionally, we can help your family find medical providers specializing in the care and treatment your child needs.
 Children with birth injuries like cerebral palsy and hypoxic-ischemic encephalopathy often require intense therapy, medical treatment, and life-long care.
 Let us fight to maximize the value of your settlement and represent your best interests.

-Who Can Be Held Responsible for Medical Negligence?
+Who Can Be Held Responsible for Birth Injury Negligence?

 Doctors, nurses, hospitals, and other medical professionals have a duty to provide a mother and her baby with the best possible care at all times.
 When health care providers and hospitals fail meet the required standard of care, they may be held liable for medical negligence.
 Several parties may be held liable for a child's birth injuries, and in some cases, liability may be shared among multiple parties.